Data File Compare

 Record Counts

-Tracking Record Inserts and Deletes
+Track Record Inserts and Deletes

-Relating Record Positions to Copy File Field Names
+Record Positions & Copy File Fields

-File Compare, ASCII & EBCDIC Collating Sequence
+ASCII & EBCDIC Collating Sequence

 Data Scrubbing